-- The Kruger Park is an all year round destination, with each season bringing its own highlights. - Game viewing can be at its best during the dry winters months from May to September.
-Vegetation is low and sparse at this time of year, making animals easier to spot and track, while the permanent water sources offer a rewarding safari experience in the Kruger. - The wet summer season brings full waterholes, lush bushveld, many new-born wildlife and the summer migrant birds arrive.
+The Kruger Park is an all year round destination, with each season bringing its own highlights.

-SOUTH AFRICA
+Game viewing can be at its best during the dry winters months from May to September.
+Vegetation is low and sparse at this time of year, making animals easier to spot and track, while the permanent water sources offer a rewarding safari experience in the Kruger.
+The wet summer season, from November to March brings full waterholes, lush bushveld, many new-born wildlife and the summer migrant birds arrive.

-GREATER KRUGER - SOUTHERN
+The town of Victoria Falls lies on the southern bank of the Zambezi and has become a focal point for action-packed fun including enchanting sightseeing flights over the falls, which can be done by light-aircraft, helicopter and microlight.
+Those seeking further thrills can bungee-jump over the Zambezi from the Knife Edge Bridge or raft down one of the world's toughest stretches of white water.

-Akorn Destination Management salessa@akorndmc.com
+Livingstone is a historic colonial city and present capital of the Southern Province of Zambia, a tourism center for the Victoria Falls north of the Zambezi River, and a border town with road and rail connections to Zimbabwe on the other side of the Falls.

-VICTORIA FALLS
+Facing the Falls is another sheer wall of basalt, rising to the same height and capped by mist-soaked rain forest.
+A path along the edge of the forest provides the visitor who is prepared to brave the tremendous spray with an unparalleled series of views of the Falls.

-- The town of Victoria Falls lies on the southern bank of the Zambezi and has become a focal point for action-packed fun including enchanting sightseeing flights over the falls, which can be done by light-aircraft, helicopter and microlight.
-Those seeking further thrills can bungee-jump over the Zambezi from the Knife Edge Bridge or raft down one of the world's toughest stretches of white water. - Livingstone is a historic colonial city and present capital of the Southern Province of Zambia, a tourism centre for the Victoria Falls north of the Zambezi River, and a border town with road and rail connections to Zimbabwe on the other side of the Falls. - Facing the Falls is another sheer wall of basalt, rising to the same height and capped by mist-soaked rain forest.
-A path along the edge of the forest provides the visitor who is prepared to brave the tremendous spray with an unparalleled series of views of the Falls. - One special vantage point is across the Knife Edge Bridge, where visitors can have the finest view of the Eastern Cataract and the Main Falls as well as the Boiling Pot where the river turns and heads down the Batoka Gorge.
+One special vantage point is across the Knife Edge Bridge, where visitors can have the finest view of the Eastern Cataract and the Main Falls as well as the Boiling Pot where the river turns and heads down the Batoka Gorge.
 Other vantage points include the Falls bridge and the Lookout Tree which commands a panoramic view across the Main Falls.

-- February to May is the best time to visit Victoria Falls.
+February to May is the best time to visit Victoria Falls.
 April and May the falls are at their fullest.
-August to December is low water season and the best time to enjoy water rafting as the volume and speed of the water is reduced and the rapids are more exposed. - May to August is dry winter season and the best time for game viewing in Mana Pools, Hwange National Park, Lake Kariba and Malilangwe Wildlife Reserve.
-September and October are extremely hot and dry months.
+August to December is low water season and the best time to enjoy water rafting as the volume and speed of the water is reduced and the rapids are more exposed.